-In this example using actual S&P 500 return data from 1998 to 2022, the FIA is guaranteed a minimum crediting rate of 1% per year.
+In this example using actual S&P 500 return data from 1998 to 2023, the FIA is guaranteed a minimum crediting rate of 1% per year.
 In years where the change in the S&P 500 is positive, the annuity is credited with the gain in the index, up to 5%.
-When the change in the S&P 500 is negative no additional interest is credited, and no loss of principal occurs.
-Over time, and in the volatile stock market conditions shown here, the fixed indexed annuity grows from \$100,000 to approximately \$211,000, or a compound annual return rate of about 3.2%.
+When the change in the S&P 500 is negative, no additional interest is credited and no loss of principal occurs.
+Over time, and in the volatile stock market conditions shown here, the FIA grows from \$100,000 to \$221,624, for a compound annual return rate of about 3.3%.
+This example also shows why an FIA is best positioned as a diversifying assets in the fixed income allocation of a portfolio.
+The FIA's value does not increase as much as the hypothetical investment in the S&P 500 index, but it avoids the significant drops in value the S&P investment experiences during bear market years.

-- Tax-deferred growth, and during the income phase clients only pay taxes on the interest earned (for nonqualified FIAs). - > Principal protection and a guaranteed minimum rate of return, subject to the claims paying ability of the issuer. - The ability to earn interest based on the positive performance of a market index. - Death benefits ensuring beneficiaries receive no less than the account value and optional enhanced death benefits that may pay out a higher value. - Ability to annuitize the contract or utilize an income benefit rider to create lifetime income in retirement.
+- > Tax-deferred growth, and during the income phase clients only pay taxes on the interest earned (for nonqualified FIAs). - > Principal protection and a guaranteed minimum rate of return, subject to the claims paying ability of the issuer. - The ability to earn interest based on the positive performance of a market index. - Death benefits ensuring beneficiaries receive no less than the account value and optional enhanced death benefits that may pay out a higher value. - > Ability to annuitize the contract or utilize an income benefit rider to create lifetime income in retirement.

 - Most contracts have a minimum investment amount, commonly \$5,000 to \$25,000, and a maximum of \$1 million without prior approval. - The minimum guaranteed surrender value is typically 87.5% of premium.
 The contract must be held to maturity for 100% principal protection. - Annual withdrawals exceeding the surrender charge free amount may be subject to an early withdrawal penalty (surrender charge) during the first several contract years. - Most FIAs are "spread products" without explicit fees (other than for optional benefits).
-Fee-based products are available with fees up to 1.5% of the account value. - Suaranteed interest is generally lower than that credited by a fixed annuity, but potential returns are higher due to index-based crediting.
+Fee-based products are available with fees up to 1.5% of the account value. - Guaranteed interest is generally lower than that credited by a fixed annuity, but potential returns are higher due to index-based crediting.